JupiterOne-Archives/docs-old/docs/schemas/alert-rule.md

 ## Parameters in Rules

 Rules support reference to parameter values stored at the account-level.
 These parameters simplify the task of referencing long, sensitive, or widely re-used values in rules or queries.
-Take for example the following, which is nearly identical to [the slack webhook](#action-webhook) example:
+Take for example the following action trigger, which is nearly identical to [the slack webhook](#actionwebhook) example:

 ```json